 The shoulders and neckline are gently ruched, creating a flattering, textured V-neckline with crossover detail.
 The sleeves extend to below the elbows, covering the arms for warmth and modesty.
 The skirt falls into a heavy, glamorous drape down to the floor, moving as you walk but certainly not floating up on the breeze!
 This is where a pretty sash or belt will come in handy.
 The dress is so beautifully simple it would welcome a bejewelled or satin-finish sash tied below the bust to accentuate your lovely pregnancy curves.

 Shop Nordstrom’s collection of Tiffany Rose maternity gowns and find one that’s right for you.

 Last but not least, we have a dress which is not listed as a wedding dress, but we think it’s perfect for a bride too.
-We chose this maxi dress because of the pleated bust and deep-v neckline.
+We chose this midi dress because of the adjustable front and plunge neckline.
 As you can see in the video, the dress moves beautifully as the bride walks.

 We think this dress has a modern, fresh and kinda sexy vibe to it, all the while being comfortable and forgiving for a growing baby bump.
 Wear alone in Summer or Spring, or add a bolero or stole for extra warmth in Fall or Winter.
 Oh!
 We almost forgot…it’s ridiculously affordable.

 Hosting a wedding while pregnant is certainly a unique event!
 We wish you all the best with your maternity wedding dress, your future bundle of joy, as well as the big day itself!